 If you work out at the gym, the pec fly machine is excellent for toning and lifting the breasts.
 At home, you can get the same results with a pair of dumbbells.

-- Sit in a straight-backed chair with your feet flat on the floor, about shoulder width apart.
+- Lie on your back (supine) on a bench with your feet flat on the floor.
 Hold your back straight and do not slump to avoid stressing back muscles.

 - Hold one dumbbell in each hand.

 - Raise your arms to shoulder level with elbows bent.